razorpay/blade/rfcs/2022-03-22-motion-rfc.md

 > For React Native, we would need to store duration as `number` instead of `string`.
 Eg: `duration1: 70`

 ### Easing
 Easing refers to the way in which a motion proceeds between two states.
-You can think of easing as acceleration or deceleration.
+You can think of easing as acceleration or deceleration of an object's transition from one state to another.

 #### Bezier Curve
-A bezier curve allows us to mathematically represent how our easing should behave.
+- A bezier curve allows us to mathematically represent how our easing should behave.
 Bezier curves can be represented on a graph where the x-axis represents **time** and the y-axis represents the **progression** of the motion.
-It can also be represented with a `cube-bezier` function which takes 4 arguments (`x1`,`y1`,`x2`,`y2`) within the range of 0 to 1.
+It can also be represented with a `cubic-bezier()` function which takes 4 arguments (`x1`,`y1`,`x2`,`y2`) within the range of 0 to 1.

-We can use Bezier Curves with both **React** & **React Native** to define the easing of our animations.
+- We can use Bezier Curves with both **React** & **React Native** to define the easing of our animations.

-**CSS** natively understands `cubic-bezier` functions and allows you to define `transition-timing-function: cubic-bezier(0, 0, 1, 1)`.
+- **CSS** natively understands `cubic-bezier` functions and allows you to define `transition-timing-function: cubic-bezier(0, 0, 1, 1)`.
 Other libraries like `framer-motion`, `react-spring` & `react-motion` also allow you to define your easing with a `cubic-bezier` function.

-React Native's **Animated API** understands `Easing` functions and allows you to define `easing: Easing.bezier(0, 0, 1, 1)`.
+- React Native's **Animated API** understands `Easing` functions and allows you to define `easing: Easing.bezier(0, 0, 1, 1)`.
 Other libraries like `react-native-reanimated` also allow you to define your easing with their own `Easing.bezier` function.

-**Linear Easing**
+To understand easing better, lets take a look at a few different examples of easing

+##### Linear Easing

 If we move an object from one point to another with a linear motion where it's acceleration as well as deceleration is linear, it would look like this: